-The number of drilling rigs at work in Texas rose to a count of 426, more than double the rig count at this time last year, according to an April 21st report by Baker Hughes.
-Nationally, there were 857 rigs at work, up from 809 at this time last month.
-Overall, US crude production is rising slowly and has reached 9,265 million barrels/day.
-Meanwhile, the price of West Texas crude spent the month hovering around the $50 mark.
+The number of drilling rigs at work in Texas rose to a count of 460, significantly higher than last year but only up on last month, according to oilfield services firm Baker Hughes.
+Nationally, there were 941 rigs at work, up from 908 at this time last month.
+Overall, US crude production remains steady around 9.35 million barrels/day.

 The price of oil slipped throughout June amid a global supply glut and lower-than-expected demand.
 An OPEC-Russia agreement to lower production and increases prices seems to have floundered among political disagreements and continued strong production from non-OPEC regions, particularly the United States.